AliceB08/COMP767-Project/actor-critic/README.md

 ### ActorCritic
 Implements the actor-critic algorithm using TD-error.
 The action is sampled from the softmax of the actor output. *plot_critic_weights()* and *plot_actor_preferences()* can be used to visualize the actor and critic network preferred action/weights respectively. *TD_lambda()* implements the TD-error based training algorithm using eligibility traces.

+## How to run
+* To visualize the updates and trajectories taken in each episode, run *actorCritic.py*: *python actorCritic.py* and uncomment line 228 in the *main* function (effectively use verbose=True for *TD_lambda()* function
+* To plot the learning performance (average number of steps taken every 500 episodes), run *python actorCritic.py* as it is.